LaureFeuillet/poo_clavardage/README.md

    PROJECT SINCE IT CAN ONLY BE EXECUTED USING ECLIPSE AND MODYFING LINE 30 OF THE NETWORK.JAVA FILE IN THE SRC SUBFOLDER IN ORDER
    TO SPECIFY THE ADDRESS OF YOU PRESENCE SERVER.

--> POO_SERVLET : CONTAINS THE SOURCE CODE OF THE SERVLET ITSELF, MUST BE EXECUTED BEFORE TRYING TO USE THE POO_CLAVARDAGE_SERVLE APPLICATION.
+-> POO_SERVLET : CONTAINS THE SOURCE CODE OF THE SERVLET ITSELF, MUST BE EXECUTED BEFORE TRYING TO USE THE POO_CLAVARDAGE_SERVLET APPLICATION.

 *********************************************************************************************************************************